SDreadnoug2/se_project_aroundtheus/README.md

-# Project 3: Around The U.S.
+Project: Around the U.S.

-### Overview

-- Intro
-- Figma
-- Images

-**Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
+This project is a practice in responsive page development, with plans for additional functionality behind buttons later on.

+Implemented media queries in order to achieve a more responsive layout.

 Link to the site: https://sdreadnoug2.github.io/se_project_aroundtheus/index.html